Responsibilities of the Recording Department

 The return address needs to be complete and accurate.
-(Whom the original document should be returned after recording.)
-No return envelope is required, but is appreciated!
+(To whom the original document should be returned after recording) No return envelope is required, but is appreciated!

 Please make sure the quality of the document and text is legible.
 Documents with poor quality produce poor public records.